© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Waunewydd standing stone is a scheduled monument protected by Cadw under reference BR336.
 View the official record →

-Waunewydd standing stone is a prehistoric monumental stone located in Breconshire, Wales, and represents a significant surviving example of ritual or funerary practice from the Neolithic or Bronze Age periods.
+Waunewydd standing stone is a prehistoric monolith located in Breconshire, Wales, dating to the Bronze Age or earlier period.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR336.

 Waunewydd standing stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Waunewydd standing stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR336.